MCA Ships' Cook Certificate of Competency

-YES, for sure!
-Despite the fact that the assessment is not technical, we know that pastry and bakery is not in everyone's comfort zone.
-Therefore you can take a practical prep course on the Tuesday, prior the assessment, so you can brush up on the techniques required during the exam.
+Yes we can!
+Despite the fact that the assessment is not technically difficult, we know that pastry and bakery is not in everyone's comfort zone.
+Therefore you can take a 1-day Practical Preparation Course on the Tuesday prior the assessment, so you can brush up on the techniques required during the assessment.

 Everyone talks about NVQ Level 2 for the assessment, but how much of the maritime aspect is actually involved?